ralfw/servicehost/doc/reference.md

 * First you have to specify the HTTP method to use by clients to reach the entrypoint.
 Chosse `HttpMethods.Get` or `HttpMethods.Post` or `HttpMethods.Put` or `HttpMethods.Delete`.
 * Second you have to state the URL route specific to the entrypoint.
 Upon calling the service it has to be appended to the Service Host URI, e.g. `http://localhost:1234/add`.
 The routes of all entrypoints per HTTP method on all service classes have to be distinct.
-* Third you can optionally specify where the input data should be read from.
-The default is `InputSources.Payload` meaning it's taken from the HTTP payload (requiring a Content-Type of "application/json").
+* Third you need to specify where the input data should be read from. `InputSources.Payload` means it's taken from the HTTP payload (requiring a Content-Type of "application/json").
 But for simple parameters to the entrypoint you can alternatively use the URL querystring (`InputSources.Querystring`).
 Each querystring name/value pair will become a separate entry in the input JSON, e.g.

 ```
 http://localhost:1234/add?A=3&B=4